a depiction of the demon Amaymon (based on the medieval descriptions)

 What Does Amaymon Look Like?

-Descriptions of this Christian demon’s physical appearance are extremely rare in the primary sources, especially the Lesser Key of Solomon.
-Most grimoires focus on his rank and authority rather than his physical form.
+Descriptions of what this demon looks like are very rare in main sources, especially the Lesser Key of Solomon.
+Most grimoires focus on his rank and authority rather than his appearance.
+He is usually called by his name and title, which suggests that what he looks like matters less than his role as a force that binds in a certain direction.

-In the Book of Abramelin, where the four kings are named, their physical forms are similarly not detailed, with their governance of the world’s quarters prioritized.
-When he is mentioned in a context that calls for a description, he is generally portrayed as having a terrible or fearsome presence, fitting his status as the King of Hell.
+In the Book of Abramelin, the four kings are named, but their physical forms are not described.
+The focus is on their rule over parts of the world.
+When Amaymon is described, he is often portrayed to having a frightening presence, which fits his role as King of Hell.

 UNLOCK THE FORBIDDEN KNOWLEDGE OF DEMONS.
 Limited-Time: Up to 29% OFF!